MilliPress/MilliRules/docs/core/concepts.md

     // User data is loaded
 }

-// Explicitly load a context section
+// Explicitly load a context section (optional - get() does this automatically)
 $context->load('request');

 // Export context as array (for debugging)